Skip to main content

 For the California Department of Aging, Barbara directed a mixed-mode evaluation to understand the allocation, use, and impact of program funds across eight programs that serve adults with disabilities and/or older adults to decrease social isolation, decrease the digital divide, and provide supportive services.
 Evaluation activities included in-depth content analyses, 200+ in-depth interviews with program managers, focus groups, English-focused communication web and phone surveys with program participants and caregivers, and reporting.

-For the University of California, Merced, Barbara directs the Latino Health and Rural County Policy Contexts Survey, which aims to understand connections between mental health, health care access, and border security and naturalization policies.
-This mixed-mode (web and phone), dual-frame (mail and prepaid cell phone) study leverages Big Data classifiers to target rural underserved populations in California and Arizona.
+For the University of California, Merced, Barbara directed the Latino Health and Rural County Policy Contexts Survey, which aimed to understand connections between mental health, health care access, and Border security and naturalization policies.
+This mixed-mode (web and phone), dual-frame (mail and prepaid cell phone) study leveraged Big Data classifiers to target rural Underserved populations in California and Arizona.

 For the Centers for Medicare & Medicaid Services, Barbara managed the Emergency Triage, Treat, and Transfer Implementation and Monitoring contract.
 This payment model provided flexibility to ambulance teams to address non-emergent health care needs of Medicare beneficiaries following a 911 call.
 NORC, the model team, and the measure development contractor developed a payment methodology that rewarded participants for improvement.